Wetmore, founder of Cresta Blanca winery, brought the first

 in nature.
 New Zealanders liken it to "gooseberry",

 but that is not a familiar smell or taste to most Americans.
 The level of pyrazine compounds, naturally-occuring in Sauvignon Blanc, influences whether this distinctive character is mild or intense.
-Grapes that either lack sun exposure or are harvested underripe can result in wines that are overbearing with vegetal, green flavors.
+Grapes that either lack sun exposure or are harvested underripe can result in wines that are quite pungent and overbearing with vegetal, green flavors.
 Viticulturalists generally did not discover this relationship until near the end of the first millennium.

 Another group of compounds in Sauvignon Blanc, thiols, are repsponsibile for melony or tropical fruit flavors.
 Using different yeast strains in fermentation influences the level of thiols (and other aromatic compouds that enhance or produce fruity aromas, such as acetates and esters).
 Concentrations of pyrazines, thiols, and esters that are not properly proportioned can result in aggressive, offensive "catbox"